cloudmesh-community/fa18-523-80/project-report/report.md

 ### MongoDB Atlas Database

 The cloud-based database used in this project is the MongoDB database called MongoDB Atlas.
 To deploy this type of database the user will need to create a cluster and then set up a database and collection within that cluster.
 This will allow the user to start entering documents into the collection.
 The type of cluster that was used in this project is the MongoDB Atlas free tier instance.
 This instance uses the M0 Shared Cluster Tier via an AWS server.
 This cluster tier is free to deploy and will remain free forever  This type of collection comes with 512 MB of free data storage.
+The below image shows the type of MongoDB Atlas database that was constructed for this project +@fig:mongodbbreast.

+![Mongodb Breast[@fa18-523-80-MongoDB]](images/MongoDB_Server.PNG){#fig:mongodbbreast}

 This project has set up a database that has the data to be analyzed already inside.
 The following code will allow a user to access this database to run analysis: